Find out WHAT stops your shoppers from buying

 1. Go deeper into signals of interest

-It’s not just about what a customer bought across many different purchases - it’s also broken down into what their immediately last purchase was about, what they bought recently right before, what they may have paired with what in their last purchase as well as those right before and what they viewed over the last purchase and other recent ones.
+It’s not just about what a customer bought across many different purchases—it’s also broken down into what their immediately last purchase was about, what they bought right before, what they may have paired with what in their last purchase as well as those right before and so on.

 When you go deeper into signals of interest like this, the greater is the likelihood that you can mine the data to come up with even sharper recommendations in the future.